uafgeotools/cube_conversion/README.md

 * `digitizer_sensor_pairs.json` — UAF digitizer-sensor pairs (**EDIT ME!**)

-* `digitizer_offsets.json` — Digitizer offsets in V. (We have found that each digitizer has a slight voltage offset from zero.)
+* `digitizer_offsets.json` — Digitizer offsets in V (We have found that each digitizer has a slight voltage offset from zero)

 * `sensor_sensitivities.json` — Infrasound sensor sensitivities in V/Pa